jungle-memory/picar-x/getting-started/2_videos/README.md

 ## Move From Pi

-After recording video with your car, you may want to move it video from your car to another computer.
+After recording video with your car, you may want to move the video from your car to another computer.

 Here is how to move a video file from the Raspberry Pi to another computer.